YouthfulRicker2/Digitech2025-Waikato-Air/README.md

 The program now will run the `load_booking_by_name()` function in [actions.py](actions.py).

+First, the function calls the csv file, parses it for it's name column values, and lists them to the user to display the existing names within the file.

-This function will first ask the user the name of the person who's booking they want to access.
+This function will then ask the user the name of the person who's booking they want to access.
 The program will open the csv file in 'read' mode, and it parses the file contents to search for the name provided.

 After it finds the user's row in the csv file, it takes the data, prints it into a summary, and it recreates the class structure with the variables from the csv, and then it recreates the email and displays it.